The Scottish Highlands; The Best Tourist Activities

 Scotland is famous worldwide for its whisky, and if you visit the highlands you have the perfect opportunity to sample as a couple some of the best that this region has to offer and get an indication of how each unique whisky came about.

 This area is Scotland’s largest whisky-producing region, and Highland single malts are held in high regard for their nuanced taste; shaped by the local landscape.
 Whether you want to visit the distilleries of household names such as Glenmorangie or The Macallan, or you’d rather seek out some lesser-known hidden gems dotted around the area, whisky-lovers and novices alike will be spoiled for choice.

 A wee dram o Whiskey to warm the soul

 Take Your Pick

-With so much to do, you won’t struggle to fill up your days if you’re heading to the Scottish Highlands for a romantic getaway.
+With so much to do, you won’t struggle to fill up your days if you’re heading to the Scottish Highlands for a romantic getaway, and action packed adventure, or to spend some quality time with the whole family.
 These are just some of the area’s main attractions – part of the experience is finding things for yourselves.
-Whatever your preferences, the Highlands make an excellent choice for a thoughtful Valentine’s Day trip and give a great taste of what Scotland is all about.
+Whatever your preferences, the Highlands make an excellent choice for a trip and gives you a great taste of what Scotland is all about.